cybershrapnel/NanoCheeZe/README.md

 Fixed compiling for Ubuntu 18 and up. simple OpenSSL version issue. pretty mad now that I found the problem lol...
 Still haven't investigated the boost issue with what I mentioned in the last update, but I suspect this may resolve it?
 I haven't tried yet though... but it compiles on ubuntu 18 for sure now.
 Haven't tested anything else but I think 19 and 20 will work too? will update later.

 Note/Update: (1/10/2020)
 I have commented out lines 212-216 in the rpcrawtransaction.cpp file.
 The boost libraries are halting compiling on Ubuntu 16+ running certain ecosystems.
 I will investigate this further.
 The nanocheezed and qt apps work just fine but obviously commenting out that section will effect the rawtransaction command using boost.
-I don't think this will be an issue though.
-Landlord has illegally evicted me so I will be unable to update for a bit. everything is running in the cloud right now.
-If anyone wants to POW mine, this is a good time because I'm strictly POS mining right now from AWS machines to propogate the network. my ASIC miner is offline while I move.

-I think this will compile on Ubuntu 18+ now as well??? not tested though.
+I don't think this will be an issue though

 * Staking:
   * 100% Max Yearly Stake Reward